-- a child may be separated from a friendship group; - parents wish to avoid a child from the current or previous setting; - transport arrangements would have to be changed; - the child has a particular interest or ability in a subject or activity. - 3.
+- a child may be separated from a friendship group; - parents wish to avoid a child from the current or previous setting; - transport arrangements would have to be changed; - the child has a particular interest or ability in a subject or activity; - 3.
 Children with a sibling already attending the school at this time of admission.
-Children will be classed as siblings if they live in the same household in a single family unit.
-This includes for example, full, half, step, or adoptive brothers or sisters; - 4.
+Children will be classed as siblings if they live at the same home address as defined in this policy, as a single-family unit.
+This includes a natural or adopted brother or sister, step- brother or sister, a natural or adopted child of a cohabiting partner, or a foster brother or sister or a child under a special guardianship order.
+In all cases the sibling must live with the applicant child as part of the same core family unit.
+Children who are children of friends or cousins living with their parents in the same household are not included.
+The sibling's details must be clearly stated in the full application form.
+Failure to do so may result in this category not being identified and the application being placed in a lower category; - 4.
 Other children not shown in a higher oversubscription criteria.